ddxxdd-code/ddxxdd-code.github.io/_publications/publications.md

 Also see [dblp](https://dblp.org/pid/328/0339.html)

 ---
+**This page is NOT the publication tab on webpage, the publication in _pages is!!!**

 **Can Storage Devices be Power Adaptive?**
 **Dedong Xie**, Theano Stavrinos, Kan Zhu, Simon Peter, Baris Kasikci, Thomas Anderson
 <span style="color:blue; font-style:italic">HotStorage 2024</span>